Student African American Brotherhood: History

+Dr. Tyrone Bledsoe established the Student African American Brotherhood (SAAB) on October 17, 1990 on the campus of Georgia Southwestern State University.
+Bledsoe was the Vice President for Student Life and Special Assistant to the President at the University of Toledo but transitioned into the role of executive director of the SAAB National Headquarters.

-The story of SAAB began in 1990 when it was established by Dr. Tyrone Bledsoe on October 17, 1990 on the campus of Georgia Southwestern State University.
-The organization was established to address the academic and social challenges of African American males at Georgia Southwestern and has many collegiate and high school chapters around the country.
-SAAB is an organization committed to providing opportunities for at-risk males in high school and college.
-SAAB believes it is a professional organization with members that serve as role models for inner-city neighborhoods throughout the country.
+Bledsoe established the Student African American Brotherhood to address the academic and social challenges of African American males at Georgia Southwestern and has many collegiate and high school chapters around the country.
+SAAB is committed to providing opportunities for at-risk males in high schools and colleges.

-SAAB tries to assists men of color to realize and achieve their fullest potential by upholding a caring outlook and to transform themselves by changing their attitudes, mentoring their fellow brothers and providing positive leadership within their community.
+SAAB is a professional organization whose members serve as role models for inner-city neighborhoods throughout the country.
+SAAB tries to help men of color to realize and achieve their fullest potential by upholding a caring outlook and to transform themselves by changing their attitudes, mentoring their fellow brothers and providing positive leadership within their community.

 The organization’s commitment to enhancing the school and life experiences of underprivileged men of color is fueled by the synergy of the college campus and the concept of graduating from high school and college as a means to survival and self-sufficiency.
 By mobilizing and developing human capital through our student participants, SAAB hopes to infuse our society with a culture of young men that will make a national impact and empower all people through appropriate mentoring and role modeling despite social disparities, to achieve an education and in turn play an active role in bettering the lives of others.